 A few weeks ago I discussed society's growing need to hoard and stockpile wildlife in an attempt to turn our wild places into a suburban petting zoo.
 The denouncing of regulated hunting and trapping activities by special interest groups is just the latest tactic attempting to further remove man from nature.
 One of the ideological principals these groups have used to sell a narrative that hunting is somehow no longer valid or needed is the fact that hunting activities have generally seen a gradual participation decline in recent years.
 Animal rights and preservation groups point to a rise in "wildlife watching" and a decline in hunting activities as the smoking gun for why the latter should be dissolved and outright banned from the woods.

-In a nutshell, the narrative is usually similar: to the blind followers, activities like hunting and trapping are "bad", while those who wish to "enjoy" nature through "non-consumptive" activities such as hiking and bird watching are viewed as the non-invasive majority: "shooting animals with a camera, not a rifle" as they say.
+In a nutshell, the narrative is usually similar: the idea is imposed that activities like hunting and trapping are "bad", while those who wish to "enjoy" nature through "non-consumptive" activities such as hiking and bird watching are viewed as the non-invasive majority: "shooting animals with a camera, not a rifle" as they say.
 This has created an atmosphere of arrogance that we've seen blossom into a full-blown disdain for hunters and anglers.
 Even online chat groups for the rural town I live in are now flooded with regular posts cursing the ambiguous hunter for somehow "ruining" an afternoon jaunt in nature - with regular warnings from town residents that "some guy in camouflage" was seen carrying a rifle, or chastising a neighbor for harvesting legal game on a weekend day - a time when many "recreationists" are inhabiting the woods.
 In Massachusetts for example, some folks seem to be mortified at the suggestion of people hunting deer and turkey on the weekends.
-(We'll gloss over the fact that the writer of that letter doesn't seem to realize regulated trapping activities already take place and are why she's able to enjoy seeing beavers!)

-Its times like these where I love to dish out a cold, hard, helping of fact and truth for those who wish to bury their heads in the sand (or up a bodily orifice) with regard to wildlife management.
+Its times like these where I love to dish out a cold, hard, helping of fact for those who wish to bury their heads in the sand (or up a bodily orifice) with regard to wildlife management and impact.

 A 2015 article from JSTOR features a line of scientific studies and reports aimed at investigating the impact non-consumptive activities like hiking, biking and bird-watching have on our nation's wildlife - and the results are less than Disney-esque.
 One of the studies, titled Wildlife Responses to Recreation and Associated Visitor Perceptions found that even perceived "passive" recreation as described above can startle or disturb wildlife, forcing animals to burn energy reserves or experience stress.
-So much for the holier than thou approach from the anti-hunters.
-The real kicker I found to be most entertaining about this study was the response (or lack thereof) from the "recreationalists" who participated in the study:
+The real kicker I found about this study was the response (or lack thereof) from the "recreationalists" who participated in the study:

 Now before you think it, I am not naive to the fact that hunting and fishing activities obviously impact wildlife as well.
 I'm also not looking to bash the hiking and bird-watching community - as I do regularly hike and "wildlife watch" myself.
-The point I'm trying to make is that some people, in their vain attempt to separate one group of nature lovers from another, have actually inadvertently portrayed themselves as staunch supporters of wildlife harassment - you have to love the irony of an animal rights extremist group actually advocating for an activity that is in many ways detrimental to wildlife's sanctuary - a perceived component of their endless crusade against hunting and fishing.
+The point I'm trying to make is that some people, in their vain attempt to separate one group of nature lovers from another, have actually inadvertently portrayed themselves as staunch supporters of wildlife harassment.

 Another study featured in a 2015 New York Times article discussed how wolverines were impacted by recreational activities in the Rockies.
 The study found "wolverines move faster and more often on weekends when people are playing in their mountain habitat.
 That may mean trouble for these animals during the brutal winters of the high Rockies, where every calorie counts."

-A 2008 study presented by colleagues from the Wildlife Conservation Society discovered declines in bobcats, coyotes and other meso-carnivores in protected areas of California that allowed hiking - a night and day comparison to similar areas that prohibited these activities.
+A 2008 study presented by colleagues from the Wildlife Conservation Society discovered declines in bobcats, coyotes and other meso-carnivores was found in protected areas of California which permitted hiking - a night and day comparison to similar areas that prohibited these activities.